MolotovCherry/RustPlay/README.md

 ## Current Features
 - Windows support
+- Faster than play.rust-lang.org
+- Can use any dependencies you want with zero restrictions
 - Nice titlebar with tabs integrated into decoration WITH windows acrylic support (win11 only)
 - Multiple tabs
 - Can play scratches (very basic functionality currently)